On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Modules over cyclic group rings

 \begin{remark} It should be pointed out that the assumption that $\mathcal{O}_{K,S}[T]/(\Phi_\ell(T))$ is a Dedekind ring is important.
 What comes up naturally in the first step are finitely generated torsion-free modules.
-That classification problem is fairly complicated, but over Dedekind rings reduces to the classification of finitely generated locally free modules. \end{remark}
+That classification problem is fairly complicated (even in the geometric case for torsion-free sheaves on singular curves only very few very special cases have been addressed in the literature), but over Dedekind rings reduces to the classification of finitely generated locally free modules. \end{remark}

 We now formulate a very special case of the classification which works under the weaker assumption that $\mathcal{O}_{K,S}[\zeta_\ell]$ is a Dedekind ring but in which $\Phi_\ell(T)$ need not be $K$-irreducible.
 We restrict to the case where $M_{\op{N}}$ has $\mathcal{O}_{K,S}[\zeta_\ell]$-rank 1.
 In this case, base-change to $K$ results in one of the irreducible $K$-representations of $\op{C}_\ell$.
 The $\mathcal{O}_{K,S}[T]/(\Phi_\ell)$-module structure factors through a projection $\mathcal{O}_{K,S}[T]/(\Phi_\ell)\twoheadrightarrow \mathcal{O}_{K,S}[\zeta_\ell]$ and is completely determined by this.
 Again, the $\mathcal{O}_{K,S}[\op{C}_\ell]$-module structure of $M_{\op{N}}$ is completely determined by a fractional ideal $\mathfrak{a}$ in $\mathcal{O}_{K,S}[\zeta_\ell]$.
-The rest of the analysis goes through to show the following
+The rest of the analysis goes through to show the following:

 \begin{proposition} Let $\mathcal{O}_{K,S}$ be a ring of $S$-integers in a number field $K$ and let $\ell$ be a prime.
 Assume that $\mathcal{O}_{K,S}$ is a principal ideal domain and that $\mathcal{O}_{K,S}[\zeta_\ell]$ is a Dedekind domain.
 Then the isomorphism classes of finitely generated $\mathcal{O}_{K,S}$-free $\mathcal{O}_{K,S}[\op{C}_\ell]$-modules $M$ where $M_{\op{N}}$ has $\mathcal{O}_{K,S}[\zeta_\ell]$-rank 1 are parametrized by \begin{enumerate} \item the ideal class of the $\mathcal{O}_{K,S}[\zeta_\ell]$-module $M_{\op{N}}$, \item the $\mathcal{O}_{K,S}$-rank of $M/M_{\op{N}}$, \item an $\mathcal{O}_{K,S}[\zeta_\ell]^\times$-orbit of elements in $\mathcal{O}_{K,S}[\zeta_\ell]/(\zeta_\ell-1)$ (for the natural multiplication action). \end{enumerate} In the above, any integer $n\geq 0$ is possible in (2).
-Any ideal class is possible in (1), and any choice of orbit in (4) is possible. \end{proposition}
+Any ideal class is possible in (1), and any choice of orbit in (3) is possible. \end{proposition}

 \begin{remark} Pulling back modules along the two projections